vonoelv/bookmate-test-project/README.md

 The autotests in this project are written in `Java` using `Selenide` framework.\
 `Gradle` - is used as a build automation tool.  \
 `JUnit5` - to execute tests.\
+`REST Assured` - for easy API testing of REST services.\
 `Jenkins` - CI/CD for running tests remotely.\
 `Selenoid` - to remote launching browsers in `Docker` containers.\
 `Browserstack` - to run mobile tests.\